NicMcPhee/web-sockets-example/DEPLOYMENT.md

 ## Using a custom domain

-If you have bought a domain for your project and would like to use it, set its DNS A record to the IP of your droplet.
+If you have purchased a domain for your project and would like to use it, set its DNS A record to the IP of your droplet.
 Stop and remove your containers with `docker-compose down` and then you can use `nano` or similar to edit the `.env` file and change `APP_HOST` to the domain you wish to use.
 After that use `docker-compose up -d` to start it up again.